Newsletter 14

 The lawn of the lovely house was now strewn with toys and kids.
 The fields where once gazehounds had romped now fed a ranging flock of chickens and a couple of goats.
 I stood outside the fence imagining what it must have been like for that young girl, dreaming of dogs floating along, barely seeming to touch the ground.

+The harried owner came out.
+She knew nothing about the property's past, but directed us to a small barn out back that had stood for many years.
+Harve and I picked our way through the ramshackle structure, finding the rotted remnants of leashes and bits of chain.
 On the ground, partially buried, was an old gate with a Borzoi finial.
 I brushed it off.
 It seemed the only remaining link to that old kennel, the Iskra hounds of Mrs. Chantler and what had once fueled the imagination of a young girl in a tree.
 I pried the gate up, Harve removed the finial and, yes, I stole it and I've prized it ever since.

 .